 Ambleside Online is the place I go for history and reading/literature books.
 I don’t follow the Ambleside levels, though, because it makes me crazy when I try to teach 4 different levels at once.
 So we study just one level each year, together.
 If I can’t find a suggested book free online (to read off my Kindle), or at the library, I look for an alternative that’s free, either by searching online for a good book or by looking at a different Ambleside level.

 For Science, it’s Mythbusters (on TV) and experimenting with all sorts of kits and supplies and gadgets (rocketry, electronics, chemistry by baking, etc.).
 Science is a natural around here — we’re curious, experimenting folk.
 We supplement our experimenting with a few sites like Katz on nutrition, Stossel’s free DVDs, and this elements chart.
 Also, our 8th grader is in the Civil Air Patrol where there is an emphasis on aeronautical science.

 The 8th grader needed to start Grammar (online program) this year.
 I felt like he was ready (but don’t think it’s needed in younger years).

 Our 6th and 8th graders also needed some Current Events.
 I like Izzit for that.

-we’re using Drawing with Children by Mona Brookes.
+For Art, the kids have the freedom of using any supplies they like when they like.
+We completed every video from illustrator Jan Brett.
+And this year, to give them some information on drawing basics, we’re using Drawing with Children by Mona Brookes.
 Our 1st and 4th graders also take a free art class at the local library and our 6th grader takes ballet lessons (not free!).

 p.s.
 Listen to this sometime, if you can: Sir Ken Robinson speaks on education for TED Talks